carlos-afonso/COVID-19/README.md

 Office of the Mayor of New York City:
 * [Latest News](https://www1.nyc.gov/office-of-the-mayor/news.page){:target="&#95;blank" rel="noopener"}

-The data used to create the charts above was collected from the New York City Health Department's [COVID-19 Daily Data Summary](https://www1.nyc.gov/assets/doh/downloads/pdf/imm/covid-19-daily-data-summary.pdf){:target="&#95;blank" rel="noopener"}.
+The data used to create the charts above was collected from the New York City Health Department's [COVID-19 Daily Data Summary](https://www1.nyc.gov/assets/doh/downloads/pdf/imm/covid-19-daily-data-summary.pdf){:target="&#95;blank" rel="noopener"} updates.

 ---